JJ-GIT-DEV/simplilearn_devops_capstone_project/readme_capstone_project.md

            helm list -A
            kubectl get all
 ```
+\> Select the IP from your EC2 instance
 ![aws_ec2_ip](images/aws_ec2_ip.png)

+\> This are all variables for the github action
 ![github_action_secrets_variables_with_ec2](images/github_action_secrets_variables_with_ec2.png)

-\> the kubernetes services are created
+\> The kubernetes services are created
 ![ec2_k8s_service_create](images/ec2_k8s_service_create.png)

 ![k8s_sercie_webapp-custom_running](images/k8s_sercie_webapp-custom_running.png)

+The project has been deployed.
+The infrastructure with Kubernetes is set up for scalability, and changes to the web application are automatically deployed through the pipeline...